 The American Occupational Therapy Foundation (AOTF) is the nation’s leading nonprofit investing in occupational therapy research and the future research workforce.
 Quality, data-driven evidence is essential to improving the delivery of care, enhancing reimbursements and strengthening the value of our profession.
-Our grants, programs and research resources are available to a wide variety of OTs, caregivers and healthcare stakeholders and is made possible by a community of volunteers, donors, and advocates who are the lifeblood of our mission.
+Our grants, programs, research resources and AOTF scholarships are available to a wide variety of OTs, caregivers and healthcare stakeholders and is made possible by a community of volunteers, donors, and advocates who are the lifeblood of our mission.

 Founded in 1965 as a separate and autonomous entity from the American Occupational Therapy Association (AOTA), AOTF’s mission is to advance the science of occupational therapy so that every person, regardless of age or ability, may live a meaningful and independent life, able to participate in the activities that matter to them.

 - research grants, doctoral dissertations, scholarships and fellowships;